boodah-consulting/n-vyro-governance/docs/contributing/guidelines.md

 * Does this increase quality and not technical debt?

-* Will this bring us more Collective and financial contributors?
+* Will this bring us more n-vyro.io and financial contributors?

 * Is this already solved elsewhere or is it our unique contribution?